All clubs and organizations are open to NCC students, faculty, and staff.

 Nursing Student Organization

 The Nursing Student Organization strives to promote professional and social unity, further fellowship within the field of Nursing and also assists with the Monroe Campus Food Pantry.
-Please contact Antoinette McCreary firstname.lastname@example.org at or Ed Quinn email@example.com at for more details.
+Please contact Antoinette McCreary at firstname.lastname@example.org at or Ed Quinn at email@example.com at for more details.